rust-console/gba/book/src/01-quirks/05-static_asserts.md

 const _: usize = 0 - 1;
 ```

-Now we wrap this in a macro where we give an expression for a bool.
-We negate
+Now we wrap this in a macro where we give a `bool` expression as input.
+We
-the bool then cast it to a `usize`, meaning that `true` negates into `false`,
+negate the bool then cast it to a `usize`, meaning that `true` negates into
-which becomes `0usize`, and then there's no underflow error.
-Or if the input was
+`false`, which becomes `0usize`, and then there's no underflow error.
+Or if the
-`false`, it negates into `true`, then becomes `1usize`, and then the underflow
+input was `false`, it negates into `true`, then becomes `1usize`, and then the
-error fires.
+underflow error fires.

 ```rust
 macro_rules! const_assert {